hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 4. On Google Compute Engine and Google App Engine Managed VMs, it fetches credentials from the metadata server.
 (Needs a correct VM authentication scope configuration, see above.)

+ ### Alternative Authentication Method
+   On your computer, if you have made your identity available as the Application Default Credentials by running gcloud auth application-default login, the provider will use your identity.

 ## Examples